BAS CLARIN Repository FAQ

-AAI is an international academic authentification scheme based on Shibboleth.
+AAI is an international academic authentification scheme based on Shibboleth ('single-sign-on').
 It allows services like the BAS CLARIN repository to check credibility of academic users without actually managing user accounts.
 All you need is an official account of your home university, and your university must be a member of one of the Identity Provider Federations of AAI.

 Please click on the link 'Login via your institution' above and provide your account and password of your home university.
 If you cannot find your home university, please click here to register with CLARIN for an account.
 In the field 'What kind of expertise can you provide?' fill in the text: 'I am an academic and want to access CLARIN resources via AAI.'
 After you receive your account (this may take a few days), try again to login via AAI and choose 'clarin eu website account' as institution.
 Once you are successfully logged in, click on the corpus you are interested in, scroll down to the 'download' button and follow the instructions there.

 If you encounter any problems, click here to send us a message stating the problem.

 What are the license classes 'PUB', 'ACA' and 'RES'?

 The BAS uses the three standard CLARIN license classes:

 - PUB : the resource can be accessed without login and be used for any purpose.

 - ACA : the resource can be accessed by SSO login at your home university (click on Login button and select your home institution and log in), and be used for educational/scientific usage only.